vadimfedulov395/guides-dev/README.md

 Tip: block your arrow keys in your vimrc file to stop using them, instead [hjkl] will be faster

-Tip: try to reach your changes in as less steps as possible to master your knowledge
+Tip: try to implement as many changes in Vim as you want, it should be your personal tool, use Vim-Plug for these purposes

 Resource: "Steve Oualline, The Vim Tutorial and Reference"

 - [x] Git Guide
 - [x] Vim Guide
 - [ ] Linux Guide
-- [ ] Linear Algebra 3blue1brown Notes on course
+- [ ] Linear Algebra 3Blue1Brown notes on course
-- [ ] Calulus 3blue1brown Notes on course
+- [ ] Calulus 3Blue1Brown notes on course
 - [ ] Python, Asyncio, Multithreading + Cython
-- [ ] Neural Networks Guide
+- [ ] Neural Networks Guide, Numpy, TensorFlow, PyTorch

 Last tip: Know you will always do things bad to some degree